THE US CUSTOMER EXPERIENCE DECISION-MAKERS’ GUIDE 2019-20

-In this article we are discussing handle time metric, its applicable statistics, and learn how to predict it.
+Is average handle time a good indicator of how long it would actually take to handle an interaction?
+In this article, we are discussing handle time metric, its applicable statistics, and learn how to predict it.
 We use a real-world dataset recorded from an outbound campaign that was run in the Bright Pattern cloud contact center.
 We show how to treat experimental data and apply statistical methods.

 Contact center systems help companies manage high volumes of customer communication.
 Any interruption or degradation of service in their operation has multiplied impact.

-This is why high availability (minimized service unavailability or downtime) and fault tolerance (continued availability as well as continuation of service when some parts of the system fail) are of utmost importance in contact center systems design and operation.
+This is why high availability (minimized service unavailability or downtime) and fault tolerance (continued availability as well as a continuation of service when some parts of the system fail) are of utmost importance in contact center systems design and operation.
 It is even more important for cloud-based contact center software systems.

-The article describes the decisions taken during ServicePattern software platform development related to high availability and fault tolerance.
+The article describes the decisions taken during Bright Pattern software platform development related to high availability and fault tolerance.

 The notion of agent focus helps us identify what agents are working with and what is their occupancy at each moment of time.

 The simultaneous handling of contact center interactions of different media types becomes very important in today’s contact center environments as agents multitask more and more.
 Indeed, they work with different customers, with different interactions, and utilize different applications.
 To improve customer service, this multitasked activity must be optimally arranged, increasing agents’ productivity and utilization while reducing the overall total cost.

 A retrospective look at the evolution of communications technology in contact centers: an overview of the evolution of communication means between customers and businesses, the associated technologies, and the demands this change is placing on people and resources.
-Read article.

 Guess how many customer interactions a contact center agent can handle simultaneously?
 One or ten?
 Can the agent work with several customers concurrently?
 If yes, how we should distribute interactions to such agents?

 In this article we will answer all of these questions and introduce a logical mechanism known in the contact center industry as Agent Capacity Model, enabling us to solve all of these problems.